brunotaviom/brunotaviom/README.md

 # Bruno Otávio

-**Desenvolvedor Web Full Stack** — especializado em aplicações web robustas, sites de alta performance e sistemas escaláveis.
+**Full Stack Web Developer** — specialized in robust web applications, high-performance websites, and scalable systems.

-Trabalho com foco em código limpo, arquitetura sólida e entrega que funciona de verdade — do front ao back, do protótipo ao deploy.
+I focus on clean code, solid architecture, and delivery that actually works — from front to back, from prototype to deploy.

 ---

-## Stack principal
+## Main Stack

 **Front-end**